slav123/CodeIgniter-Img/README.md

 My version is a little bit different, I'm using core from Thumb, and some modification which gives me more flexibility to work with it.

-##DOCUMENTATION:
+## DOCUMENTATION:
-Documentation is located at <http://www.spidersoft.com.au/projects/codeigniter-img-thumbnails-on-the-fly/>
+Documentation is located at <https://www.spidersoft.com.au/projects/codeigniter-img-thumbnails-on-the-fly/>

-##INSTALLATION:
+## INSTALLATION:
-Upload img.php file to application/libraries/, upload config/img.php to application/config folder.
+Upload img.php file to _application/libraries/_, upload _config/img.php_ to application/config folder.

-##USING THE LIBRARY:
+## USING THE LIBRARY:

 Loading library